 35km North of Dunedin, Karitane is a seaside settlement and is a popular holiday retreat for locals from the Otago region and visitors alike.
 The town is also the site of the whaling station in 1837.
 For more information about tours and accommodation in Karitane, contact the Dunedin i-Site Visitor Centre.

-A small town, 80 kms West of the Dunedin city centre at the foot of the rock and pillar ranges.
-The trip can be made by drive or by train on board the Taieri Gorge Railway.
+A small town on SH 87, 80 kms west of the Dunedin city centre at the foot of the Rock and Pillar Range.
 For more information about tours and accommodation in Middlemarch, contact the Dunedin i-Site Visitor Centre.

 The wildlife capital of New Zealand, Otago Peninsula is home to some of the rarest wildlife in the world and New Zealand's only castle, Larnach Castle.